-We choose to believe that our personal experiences are meant to be a testimony to others ? to help prevent cancer through changes in behaviour, to promote early detection and to help others survive and thrive in the wake of a diagnosis.
+We choose to believe that our personal experiences are meant to be a testimony to others to help prevent cancer through changes in behavior, to promote early detection and to help others survive and thrive in the wake of a diagnosis.

 Attitude is Everything

 Did you notice the emphasis I placed on choice in each of the three declarations above Upon receiving the news that one has cancer, in that space where you break through the stunned disbelief or numbness, there is an opportunity to choose a response.
 I’m not talking about how you respond just in that moment but rather the response that will characterize how you deal with what has become your new reality your new normal.

 For some, that space where the decision is made follows quickly on the heels of receiving the diagnosis.
 For others, it takes a bit more time to come to terms with the news and to get to the place where you can respond and not just react.

 Health care providers and published research tell us that one’s attitude in the face of a cancer diagnosis plays an important role in determining what happens next.
 Of course, this doesn’t diminish or minimize other vital considerations such as the stage at which the disease is diagnosed.
 In an earlier blog, we spoke about the merit of focusing one’s attention in one’s circles of influence and control and how empowering that can be ? when compared to focusing most or all of one’s attention on the things which concern us but over which we have neither influence nor control.

 So our first recommendation is that you choose to adopt a positive/proactive mind-set if and when faced with a cancer diagnosis.

 Prevention is Better than Cure